zvada/technology/docs/policy/comanage-instructions-user.md

 OSG uses the [COManage](https://www.internet2.edu/products-services/trust-identity/comanage/) identity management system to register OSG contacts.
-COManage is backed by the [InCommon federation](https://www.incommon.org/federation/), meaning that users can register with the OSG using their institutional identities with familiar single-sign on forms.
+COManage is backed by the [InCommon federation](https://www.incommon.org/federation/), meaning that users can register with the OSG using their institutional identities with familiar single sign-on forms.

 Submitting an Application
 -------------------------